jrbgit/lcw-fetch/README.md

-# Live Coin Watch API Data Fetcher
+# LCW-Fetch: Live Coin Watch Data Fetcher

 A Python application to fetch cryptocurrency data from the [Live Coin Watch API](https://www.livecoinwatch.com/) and store it in a time series database (InfluxDB) for analysis and monitoring.